Sauttets/VinoVeritas/README.md

 # VinoVeritas

-We use the underscore naming convention ("_") with lowercase letters only.

-German version of the documentation, English will follow when the German version fits:

 ## Abstract

 VinoVeritas is an app that enables a stress-free and successful selection of wines.
 It offers various filtering options, its own favorites list, the ability to share favorites, and a mini-encyclopedia to help you get to grips with the technical jargon and expand your knowledge.

 ## Description

-Almost everyone knows it: you're standing in front of a crowded shelf and don't know what to take.
-Whether for a birthday party, a romantic evening for two, for colleagues or simply for a relaxed dinner with the family - the right wine makes the occasion even better.
-But the question is: which wine should it be?

-Most supermarkets have an incredible selection of wines, and there is usually not just one supermarket in town.
-This seemingly endless selection of wines from a wide variety of countries of origin is the reason why this app was created.
-The app is intended to ensure that people who do not have the time to delve deeper into the subject of wine can find a wine that exactly meets their requirements.
+Choosing the right wine can be challenging, especially with the vast selection available in most supermarkets.
+Whether you're hosting a birthday party, planning a romantic evening, gathering with colleagues, or enjoying a family dinner, the perfect wine can enhance the experience.
+But with so many options, how do you decide which one to pick?

-This app is primarily aimed at people who want to easily buy suitable wine at good prices.
-It provides information on wines from the low to medium price segment as well as the locations where this wine is available in a supermarket.
-With various filtering and sorting options (food, taste, color and price), users can find the perfect wine to suit their taste and occasion.
+That's where this app comes in.
+Designed for people who don't have the time to become wine experts, the app helps you find the ideal wine for any occasion.
+It focuses on wines from the low to medium price range and tells you where you can find them in your local supermarket.
+With various filters and sorting options, you can easily choose a wine based on food pairing, taste, color, and price.

-Favorite wines can be saved in the personal favorites list so that you don't have to search every time.
-This means you always have your favorite wines to hand.
-Friends' favorite wines can also be easily viewed by sharing favorites lists with each other.

-Sweet, dry, Blanc de Noir, strong, with tannins, woody, Pinot Gris, oak barrel, Pinot Gris, cork, etc. These are all terms that can be found on wine bottles and in the app.
-But what is behind these terms?
-This and much more is explained in the small wine lexicon.
-Here you can look up terms that have been picked up in the app, on bottles or on other occasions.
-In this way, more background knowledge is created without spending a lot of time to enable a better understanding, which can lead to a better wine selection.
+You can save your favorite wines in a personal favorites list, making it easy to find them again.
+You can also share your favorites with friends and see their top picks, making wine selection a fun and social activity.

+The app includes a small wine dictionary to help you understand common wine terms like "sweet," "dry," "Blanc de Noir," "tannins," "woody," "Pinot Gris," and "oak barrel."
+This feature provides quick explanations, helping you build your wine knowledge without much effort, leading to better wine choices.

+In summary, this app is a handy tool for anyone looking to quickly and easily find great wines at good prices, with the added benefit of learning more about wine along the way.

 ## Screens & functions